dimrizo/CSLP-Gurobi/README.md

 ## Acknowledgements

-This work was partially funded by the European Union's Horizon Europe research and innovation programme metaCCAZE (Grant Agreement no ----).
+The present work is partially funded by the metaCCAZE Project (Flexibly adapted MetaInnovations, use cases, collaborative business and governance models to accelerate deployment of smart and shared Zero Emission mobility for passengers and freight).
+This project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101139678.
-Find more information at the link: https://www.metaccaze-project.eu/

 <br>